dsharpc/dsharpc.github.io/SparkMLFlights/README.md

         return self
 ```

 Afterwards, we configure all the steps that will be used in out pipeline, which include removing columns with high number of null values and those that represent data leakage, lagging variables to get information on the airplanes previous flight and creating new variables, such as the time at airport variable.
-Finally, for use in our models, we have to 'One hot encode' our categorical variables.
+Finally, for use in our models, we have to 'One Hot Encode' our categorical variables.

 ```python